all-of-us/workbench/public-ui/README.md

 All the interesting code is under `src/app/`.

-`*.component.ts` are UI components, controlling various widgets; they have associated `*.component.html` and/or `*.component.css` for their templated DOM and style.
+`*.component.tsx` are UI components, controlling various widgets; they have associated `*.component.html` and/or `*.component.css` for their templated DOM and style.
 Angular scopes CSS to its associated component.